GRANT reference

 SELECTcountriesfG

-When 'missing' columns are later added to the table more permissions appear:
+When 'missing' columns are later added to the table, then more permissions appear:

 ALTER TABLE countries ADD COLUMN description string;